WandaVision release schedule – When does the Marvel series come to Disney Plus?

 When does WandaVision premiere on Disney+?

-Marvel’s WandaVision will premiere on Disney+ on Friday 15th January 2021, launching with two episodes to really hit the ground running.
+Marvel’s WandaVision premiered on Disney+ on Friday 15th January 2021, launching with two episodes to really hit the ground running.

-From then on, new episodes of WandaVision will be released every Friday, leading up to an epic finale in early March.
+From now on, new episodes of WandaVision will be released every Friday over the next eight weeks, leading up to an epic finale in early March (the series has nine episodes total lasting about six hours collectively).

 “We’ve always been describing it as a mix of classic sitcom and large-scale Marvel action and I think that’s very true, it’s an accurate way to talk about the show,” he said.